How to build a Progressive Web App with React & Apollo Client

 Apollo Client is the best option when integrating React apps with GraphQL APIs.
 When you finish writing a GraphQL query, Apollo Client will start requesting and caching the data as well as updating the UI of the PWA.
 With Apollo Client, you can add sophisticated features hassle-free.

-Apollo Client lets you:
+When building a progressive web app with React, Apollo Client lets you:

 - Fetch declarative data

 - Enjoy useful tools for developers: TypeScript, Chrome DevTools, VS Code

 - Benefit from brand-new React features such as hooks